roche-rs/website/src/tutorials/simple.md

 roche build
 ```

-*optionally if you aren't logged in you can provide an image name*
+*optionally if you aren't logged or using an imcompatible docker version you can set a `DOCKER_USERNAME` environment variable*

 ```
+export DOCKER_USERNAME=yourusername
-roche build -t registry/namespace/devimagename:version
+roche build
 ```

 **3. If you would like to run the image use the standard docker commands**